nanvel/blog/2016/06/es-notes.md

 Elasticsearch, like most NoSQL databases, treats the world as though it were flat.

-The FlatWorld advantages:
+The "flat world" advantages:

 - indexing is fast and lock-free
 - searching is fast and lock-free
 - massive amounts of data can be spread across multiple nodes, because each document is independent of the others

-If relations is required, consider these techniques:
+If relations are required, consider these techniques:

 - [application-side joins](https://www.elastic.co/guide/en/elasticsearch/guide/current/application-joins.html)
 - [data denormalization](https://www.elastic.co/guide/en/elasticsearch/guide/current/denormalization.html)